DaniLeigh Directed Prince & Danced With Missy Elliott. Now She’s Coming For Rap’s Crown

 Advertisement

-Unravel Project shirt; D BleuDazzled Sports Bra, $50, available at D Bleu Dazzled; D Bleu Dazzled Shorts, $50, available at D Bleu Dazzled; Unravel Project Sneakers, $660, available at Net-A-Porter.
+Unravel Project shirt; D BleuDazzled Sports Bra, $50 USD, available at D Bleu Dazzled; D Bleu Dazzled Shorts, $50 USD, available at D Bleu Dazzled; Unravel Project Sneakers, $660 USD, available at Net-A-Porter.

 Her star might be on the rise now, but that wasn’t always the case.
 In fact, she says she often felt overlooked.
 “Dancing paid my bills [and] my parents’ bills, but I started to realize no one is going to take me seriously as an artist dancing behind other artists.” she told Remezcla.
 From that point on she quit dancing to focus 100% on singing.
 First, she had to get her team right.
 Things “didn't pop off right away” Leigh explained to XXL, until she met her current producer, “I started getting in my bag, hopping on different types of tracks and developing my voice.
 And now I'm here.”